kdeldycke/scripts/README.md

 This repository is a collection of tiny utility scripts, patches and hacks.

 These are mostly one-time scripts, very old and very specific.
 I doubt you'll be able to use them as-is.
 Until you update and tweak them to fit your needs.

-In this case, don't hesitate to send me code and patches.
+And if by chance you fix some bugs or add new features, feel free to submit a pull request.
+I'll be happy to merge it.

 The code here is generally poorly written.
 Either because my coding style has improved since I wrote them, or because I didn't bother to make the code elegant after I finished my first working iteration.